-- With an network of N units (i.e. N-bit patterns) - The maximum number of stable patterns is actually exponential in N - McElice and Posner, 84' E.g. when we had the How do we find this network? is network? - For a specific set of K patterns, we can always build a network for which all K patterns are stable provided K ≤ N - Mostafa and St. Jacques 85' - For large N, the upper bound on K is actuary reported. - McElice et.
+- With an network of N units (i.e. N-bit patterns) - The maximum number of stable patterns is actually exponential in N - McElice and Posner, 84' - E.g. when we had the How do we find this network? - For a specific set of K patterns, we can always build a network for which all K patterns are stable provided K ≤ N - Mostafa and St. Jacques 85' - For large N, the upper bound on K is actuary represented by the second on K is actuary represented by - McElice et.
 Al. 87' - But this may come with many "parasitic" memories